GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 -Greater compatibility with newer devices

-and larger screens (Fullscreen on APK V3)
+and larger screens (Fullscreen Support in APK V3)

 (possibility, considering that it loaded normally